 - Onions: I prefer to use white onion (and a lot!), though red onion is also fine.

 - Lime juice: Totally optional and to taste.
-I, personally, love pico de gallo without limes (unlike this shrimp ceviche where lime juice is key!).
+I, personally, love pico de gallo without limes (unlike this shrimp ceviche recipe where lime juice is key!).
 Make sure to use fresh limes and not bottled lime juice.
 You could also use the zest.

 - Salt and pepper